QuickDapp/QuickDapp-OLD/docs/getting-started.md

 ## Step 2 - Dependencies

-In the project folder, run:
+In the project folder, let's install the dependencies:

 ```shell
 pnpm i